 I do not know what this broker was thinking!

-I only deal with products that have genuine INcome interest guarantees and provide a true Income that you can live on for the rest of your life.
+I only deal with products with genuine INcome interest guarantees and provide a true Income that you can live on for the rest of your life.

 There are plenty of products that will provide Income, not IFcome.